indigane/android-bluetooth-scanner/README.md

 ## License

-This project is licensed under the MIT-0 license.
+This project is licensed under the MIT No Attribution License.